-Each Parent Committee from every center or program in Early Head Start and Head Start elects one member to the Policy Committee.
-The Director of Head Start, Policy Committee, and the Board of Directors at Foundation for Early Childhood Education, Inc. all participate in shared decision- making for the program.
+Each Parent Committee elects one member to the Policy Committee.
+The Director of Head Start/State Preschool, the Policy Committee, and the Board of Directors at Foundation for Early Childhood Education all participate in shared decision making for the program.

-Communicating with Early Head Start
+Communicating with Head Start/State Preschool

-Check out the Parent Bulletin Board (center base) for important notices including information on:
+Check out the Parent Bulletin Board for important notices including information on:

-- Community Activities
+- Community Activities/Resources (Health, Mental Health & Social Services)

+- Educational Announcements

 - Monthly menu

 - Parent Committee Meeting schedule

-- Policy Committee Meeting schedule & Minutes
+- Policy Committee Meeting schedule

 - Procedures for Hearing Complaints and Solving Problems

-- Parent's Rights

-- Children's Rights